kesiev/stampadia/docs/CODEX.md

 ## Heroes (3 items)

 - Class
+  - **The Dwarf**: A strong fighter trained on swinging a huge war hammer.
+It's equipped with a war hammer, leather armor, and a Mead item.
   - **The Warrior**: A balanced fighter who prefers melee attacks.
 It's equipped with a short sword, warrior boots, a small flask of cure, a throwing knife, and a Resurrection item.
   - **The Wizard**: A powerful mage that fights from the distance.
 It's equipped with lightning spells, a teleport spell, a magic shield, a healing spell, and a Fireball item.
-- Dwarf
-  - **The Dwarf**: A strong fighter trained on swinging a huge war hammer.
-It's equipped with a war hammer, leather armor, and a Mead item.

 ## Stuff (36 items)